vyuldashev/laravel-queue-rabbitmq/README.md

 Unit tests will be provided soon.

 ####Contribution
-You can contribute to this package by discovering buys and opening issues.
+You can contribute to this package by discovering bugs and opening issues.
 Enjoy!